A community of more than 100,000 people in Kenya sue UK over colonial-era land grab.

-Most of them have lived in poverty ever since, while multinational tea companies profit from their land.
+Most of them have lived in poverty since they lost their homes and land.

 “Get your knee off our neck,” says Godfrey Sang, a historian and activist.

 “These people can’t breathe.
 They can’t do anything.
 Look at how they live, in this kind of squalid conditions.
 Yet the billions that are appropriated from this land, none of which are coming back to benefit the local communities here.”